 Chances are, you most likely have something laying around your home that you don’t use anymore but you can’t quite get rid of.
 It could be an old suitcase stuffed in an attic or a rickety ladder that you don’t use but it may come in handy someday so it sits collecting dust.
 It could have sentimental value attached, or you could hoard in extreme cases.
 However, repurposing ideas with a little creativity can give new life to these items.

-Besides being useful again, repurposing ideas can add a creative punch to your space.
+Besides being useful again, these repurposing ideas can add a creative punch to your space.
 You also save it from the trash, so it’s a double win.
-If you’re curious on how you can repurpose your everyday items, we’ve pulled together several excellent ideas you can use to upcycle your items below.
+If you’re curious on how you can repurpose your everyday items, we’ve pulled together several excellent ways to repurpose that you can use to upcycle your old items below.

 1. Ladder Into a Bookshelf

-There comes a time when ladders simply aren’t safe to climb and stand on anymore.
+There comes a time when old ladders simply aren’t safe to climb and stand on anymore.
 However, their sheer size can make them difficult to get rid of, even if they’re wooden.
-The good news is, there are repurposing ideas for them that turn this worn-out ladder into a functional and beautiful piece you can enjoy for years to come.
-What’s more, you can even put it in a corner to take advantage of often wasted space.
+The good news is, you can repurpose them that turn this worn-out ladder into a functional and beautiful piece you can enjoy for years to come.
+What’s more, you can even put the old ladder in a corner to take advantage of often wasted space.

 All you’ll need for this upcycled idea is an old ladder, mounting hardware like brackets, and books.
 To make this project, you’ll be hanging your ladder horizontally on your wall.
 So, decide where you’d like to hang it and use a stud finder to find secure spots to attach your brackets.
 You’ll need around eight L-brackets that are six inches by 1 ¼ inches.
 You’ll use three-inch screws to mount the brackets.
-Hang the ladder on the wall, and secure it in place with ½-inch screws.
-To finish this repurposing idea, add your books.
+Hang the old repurposed ladder on the wall, and secure it in place with ½-inch screws.
+To finish, add your books.

-You can use either metal or wooden ladders for this repurposing idea to create a stunning bookshelf.
+You can use either old metal or wooden ladders for this to make a stunning bookshelf.

 2. Cupcake Stand Out of China

 If you bake, you want a pretty way to display your cupcakes.
-If you don’t have a cupcake stand, you can create one using this repurposing idea.
+If you don’t have a cupcake stand, you can repurpose old china and make one using this.
 All you’ll need to complete it is a few old pieces of china like a teacup and a plate.
-They don’t even have to match, and you can paint them whatever color you like.
-You’ll also need glue to attach your two pieces together.
+The old china don’t even have to match, and you can paint them whatever color you like.
+You’ll also need glue to attach your two old pieces together.

 To start, decide if you’d like to paint your cupcake stand or leave it as-is.
 Flip your teacup so it’s upside down with the wider lip facing the ground.
-You’ll add your china plate to the top of the cup, securing it in place with your glue.
+You’ll add your old china plate to the top of the cup, securing it in place with your glue.
 Leave it to dry for at least a few hours.
 That’s it.
-This repurposing idea is now ready to go and hold your cupcakes.
+This new repurposed stand is now ready to go and hold your cupcakes.

 If you want to create a larger cupcake holder, you can use a larger glass between the layers instead of a teacup.